pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

 2. List two artistic goals for each person on your team, and how you plan on accomplishing them.

-For example, if you are planning on creating suspense, that would be a goal.
+For example, if you are planning on creating a suspense aesthetic, that would be a messaging goal.
-You might plan on accomplishing that feeling by using lighting that creates long shadows and adding suspenseful music to your video.
+You could accomplishing that feeling by using lighting that creates long shadows and adding suspenseful music to your video.
+You can write about the artistic elements of color and how you plan on choosing dark colors.
+By using the elements of shape, jagged shapes can make things seem dangerous.
+Images can have balance, or if you want suspense maybe we make t he image seem  unbalanced.
+Refer back to :ref:`principles` for other ideas.

 Section 2: Technical
 --------------------